-Aside from stronger customer ties, what other benefits can multilingual agents bring to a business?
-Open Access BPO explains how lingual and cultural diversity can propel companies to greater heights.
+Aside from stronger customer ties, what other benefits can multilingual call center agents bring to a business?
+Open Access BPO explains how linguistic and cultural diversity can propel companies to greater heights.

 This is particularly true for businesses that operate in locations where the population of non-English speakers is massive.

 As this demographic increases in number, the demand for individuals capable of communicating with non-English-speaking customers also rises.
-In the United States alone, foreign languages such as Spanish, Chinese, Tagalog, Vietnamese, and French are considered main languages spoken by 20% of the total American population.
+In the United States alone, foreign languages such as Spanish, Chinese, Tagalog, Vietnamese, and French are considered some of the main languages spoken by 20% of the total American population.

-Careerbuilder.com reported that the top industries where multilingual candidates are most demanded include financial services, healthcare, sales and marketing, and public service.
+Top industries with high demand for multilingual candidates financial services, healthcare, sales and marketing, and public service.
 As these industries are also the biggest markets of most outsourced call centers, multilingual call center agents are considered an important component for customer satisfaction and retention.

 Language barrier is among the factors that cause customers to leave a brand, so businesses try to patch this gap by placing agents who natively speak the same tongue that customers use.

-In tech support call centers, native-speakers help users understand complex tech manuals and policies that may even be harder to comprehend if explained in English.
+In tech support call centers, native speakers help users understand complex tech manuals and policies that may even be harder to comprehend if explained in English.
 Customer service representatives, on the other hand, build rapport faster if they talk in the customers’ native tongue.
-This instant connection also helps appease the caller’s bad mood and eliminate cultural context issues that some non-native agents may have.
+This instant connection also helps appease the caller’s bad mood and eliminates cultural context issues that some non-native agents may have.

 Indeed, multilingualism is an asset in the call center business, as it brings more than just a stronger market connection but also big opportunities for the company to grow.
 If your organization doesn t have multilingual employees, you may be missing out on the chance to tap into a large customer pool and build a reputation in the global business scene.